Andicuri Beach, Aruba

 Fofoti tree on Eagle Beach Aruba

-Fofoti tree on the Eagle Beach, Aruba
+Fofoti tree on the Eagle Beach

 Palm Beach in Aruba, the view from a beach bar